Skip to main content

 Skewer you pal!!

-Can I get some more sauce on that please?
+Can I get some more sauce on that, please?

+Stalls start closing up from 10.30 pm onwards.
 So there you are now!
 We hope this guide to Penang was in some way useful to you.
 If you fancy a bit of a giggle and a little more detail on how we spent our time here you can watch our Penang Instagram highlights here.

-Remember, we’re only human, if there’s anything we missed or got wrong, or maybe you just want some more info, have a Penang question or a burning desire to say hi! please feel free to get in touch.
+Remember, we’re only human, If there’s anything we missed or got wrong, or maybe you just want some more info, have a Penang question or a burning desire to say hi!
+Please feel free to get in touch.

 Until then… Happy Travels TUG x

-Dear lovely reader….
+Dear lovely reader…

 A cheeky little note to mention that while our blog is our baby, we do this for the sheer passion, love and want to help others to travel the routes we do and in ways that we do it – the scabbiest way possible!
 We don’t make an income from the blogging, there is no sponsored content or #ad going on with us – instead we work to earn a very small but helpful income by providing low cost websites, teaching English online and, being scabby!